How GPS tracking can save your business money

 Fuel is the number one cost when operating a fleet.
 It makes up more than 60% of a fleet’s operating budget.
 Reducing fuel use is one of the easiest ways Fleet Managers can reduce the cost of their fleets.

-Fuel cards are a popular methord of tracking fuel usage.
+Fuel cards are a popular method of tracking fuel usage.
 This is a great top-level way to understand how much fuel each vehicle has used.
-But it lacks the ability to provide deeper insights on how that fuel use has been achieved and if there were any opportunities to reduce fuel consumption.
-Here are three ways that Fleet Managers can reduce the fuel use of their fleets:
+But it lacks the ability to provide deeper insights into how those fuel costs are generated and if there are any opportunities to reduce fuel consumption.

+1. Driver Behaviour and Education - It should come as no surprise that a driver with a lead foot will consume more fuel.
+Often these drivers aren’t aware that their driving style is having a direct impact on the company's bottom line.
 GPS tracking gives Fleet Managers the data to proactively engage with staff who aren’t driving appropriately.
 By making drivers aware of their behaviour, Fleet Managers can undertake driver education in order to change driving styles and reduce fuel consumption.
+Smartrak’s fleet management system gives managers the ability to monitor individual driver behaviour.
+This includes key elements such as over-speeding and overdriving (high G-force cornering, and excessive braking).

 Vehicle utilisation

-By taking advantage of improved efficiencies in job allocation and GPS tracking, you’ll also be able to use vehicle utilisation data to identify underutilised resources.
-This will provide you with several options, such as:
+By taking advantage of improved efficiencies in job allocation and GPS tracking, you’ll be able to use vehicle utilisation data to identify underutilised resources such as:

-An example of this is when vehicles are in for maintenance and servicing.
+2. Leveraging under-utilised vehicles - An example of this is when vehicles are in for maintenance and servicing.
 Rather than hiring a vehicle that may not be suitable for the job, workers can instead be allocated an underutilised vehicle.
 This saves on rental costs as well as the hassle of using a vehicle without an appropriate fit out (racking etc.).

 Insurance